 Biological Product - A prescription drug that is made from natural and living sources like animal cells, plant cells, bacteria, or yeast.
-Biological products are more complex than other drugs and cannot be copied exactly, so alternative forms are called biosimilars.
-(See also "Original Biological Product" and "Biosimilar").
+Biological products are more complex than other drugs and can't be copied exactly, so alternative forms are called biosimilars.
+(Go to "Original Biological Product" and "Biosimilar").

-Biosimilar - A biological product that is very similar, but not identical, to the original biological product.
+Biosimilar - A biological product that's very similar, but not identical, to the original biological product.
 Biosimilars are as safe and effective as the original biological product.
-Some biosimilars substituted for the original biological product at the pharmacy without needing a new prescription (See "Interchangeable Biosimilar").
+Some biosimilars substituted for the original biological product at the pharmacy without needing a new prescription (go to "Interchangeable Biosimilar").